I've Fallen for You: Supporting cast

+Soundtrack

+The official soundtrack, 'I've Fallen for You, is covered by Toni Gonzaga, which was originally sung by Jamie Rivera.

 Reception

 Despite having strong marketing and wide distribution, I've Fallen for You failed to open at number 1 in the Philippine box-office with sales of P13,988,751 (63 screens), far behind Resident Evil: Extinction with P17,680,244 (51 screens).
 'I've Fallen for You' eventually grossed a grand total of P35,917,446.

 Chiu and Anderson were announced as the "Most Popular Loveteam" by the Guillermo Mendoza Memorial Scholarship Foundation.